Social Democratic and Labour Party: All-island Merger

 There had been a debate in the party on the prospects of amalgamation with Fianna Fáil.
-Little came of this speculation and former party leader, Margaret Ritchie, rejected the idea.
+Little came of this speculation and former party leader Margaret Ritchie, Baroness Ritchie of Downpatrick rejected the idea.
 Speaking at the 2010 Irish Labour Party national conference in Galway she said that a merger would not happen while she was leader – "Merger with Fianna Fáil?
 Not on my watch."
 After his election as Fianna Fáil Leader in January 2011, Micheál Martin repeatedly dismissed the possibility of a merger or electoral alliance with the SDLP.
 In January 2019, the SDLP membership were e-mailed on the issue with the text "continuing on as normal is not an option", a reference to the party's declining fortunes.

 In February 2019, at a special party conference, the members approved a partnership with Fianna Fáil, the main opposition party in the Republic of Ireland.
-Both parties shared policies on key areas including addressing the current political situation in Northern Ireland, improving public services in both jurisdictions of Ireland, such as healthcare and education, and bringing about further unity and co-operation of the people on the island and arrangements for a future poll on Irish reunification.
+Both parties shared policies on key areas, including addressing the current political situation in Northern Ireland, improving public services in both jurisdictions of Ireland, such as healthcare and education, and bringing about further unity and co-operation of the people on the island and arrangements for a future poll on Irish reunification.

 Claire Hanna, MLA for Belfast South and party spokesperson on Brexit, quit the assembly group as a result.

 In the lead up to the 2022 Assembly election, party leader Colum Eastwood played down the partnership stating, "The SDLP stands on its own two feet."
 This led people to commentate that the partnership is no longer active, with comments from as early as 2020 determining that it had been "quietly forgotten".
 The partnership officially ended on 28 September 2022.

 Westminster Parliament

 In contrast to Sinn Féin, which follows a policy of abstentionism, the SDLP MPs have always taken their seat in the Westminster parliament.
-The party's first MP was its leader Gerry Fitt who was already a sitting MP when the SDLP was founded.
+The party's first MP was leader Gerry Fitt who was already a sitting MP when the SDLP was founded.
 The SDLP's best result was in 1992 general election when they won four out of 17 seats.
 Its worst result was in 2017 when they lost all their seats.
 In 2019 they won two seats.

-Although not abstentionist, SDLP MPs have protested the parliamentary oath required of every member of parliament.
+Although not abstentionist, some SDLP MPs have protested the parliamentary oath required of every member of parliament.
 At the swearing in ceremony after the 2019 general election, the party leader Colum Eastwood said: